floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 access into an internal object pool, if this slot is 'unoccupied', the object no longer exists.
 But it can also happen that the slot has been re-occupied by a new object.
 This is what the 'unique tag' is used for.
-The new object in the slow will have a different tag, and thus a dangling access can be detected.
+The new object in the slot will have a different tag, and thus a dangling access can be detected.

 What happens on such a dangling access is up to the system.
 It could